 ProtoSounds® unique design eliminates the need for a lock-out switch on the locomotive by allowing the customer to lock the engine into any directional state (forward, neutral or reverse) from the transformer.
-This will allow users to run the engine on layouts equipped with block signals or stop stations which would normally cycle the engine back into neutral.
-The feature must be first turned on by accessing RESET Feature 40 (See page 23).
+This will allow users to run the Wanderer on layouts equipped with block signals or stop stations which would normally cycle the engine back into neutral.
+The feature must be first turned on by accessing RESET Feature 40 (See section entitled Using RESET To Program ProtoSounds® on page 13).